pereznetworks/My-Tic-Tac-Toe-Game/README.md

     EXTRA CREDIT # 1

-        The game will not begin if both players name are blank.
-On 'start game', if both players name are blank, the player X name input is highlighted with an placeholder prompting for at least 1 player name.
+        The game will not begin if both players name inputs are blank.

+        On clicking 'start game', if both players name are blank... the player X name input is highlighted with an placeholder prompting for at least 1 player name.

-        At least 1 player name must be entered of player X or O. The player names are then presented with X and O label and on the finish winner screen.
+        At least 1 player name must be entered in player X or O.
+        The player names are then presented with X and O label The name of the player who wins is presented on finish-win screen.

+        EXTRA CREDIT # 3

-        If only 1 player name entered, the computer plays the player with no name.
+          If only 1 player name entered...
+            the computer plays the player with no name.

+            So the computer can play both X or O, but the UI assumes most humans will want to play the game as X.

+            More on the computer player below...

+        TODO:
+          switch the Player X and Player O name input.... most humans playing the game like to read from left to right.
+          Since X normally taken the first turn... the player X name input 'feels' better placed on the left. with player O on the right.

 # Board Screen - Game play:

     The game play following these rules:

+    Play alternates between X and O.

     EXTRA CREDIT # 2
-        Play alternates between X and O, with names of each player in each player label.
+        The names of each player appear the player labels.

-    The current player is indicated at the top of the page -- the box with the symbol O or X is highlighted for the current player.
+    The current or active player is indicated by...
+    -- the label the symbol O or X is highlighted for the current player.

-    When the current player mouses over an empty square on the board, it's symbol the X or O should appear on the square.
+    As the current player's mouse 'hovers' over empty square on the board.
+    Their symbol, the X or O, appears temporarily.
+    Their symbol follows the player's mouse around the board.

-    Players can only click on empty squares.
-When the player clicks on an empty square the proper image to the square marking it as occupied.
+    Players can only click one empty box per turn.
+    When the player clicks on an empty square ... their image is permanently placed in the box, marking it as occupied.

-    Once a box is chosen, or clicked, the players turn ends and the other players turn begins.
+    Once a box is chosen, or clicked... the players turn ends and the other players turn begins.

-    The Player O or X label will be 'active' background color, when it's that players turn.
+    On each turn, the respective 'active' background color... changes from grey to the active color for X or O.

-    There is no opportunity to go back and deselect a box or do a turn over again.
+     There is no opportunity to go back ...
+      Nor deselect a box nor do a turn over again.

     EXTRA CREDIT # 3

+        If there's only 1 player name, the computer plays the nameless player.

-        When it's the computer player's turn, a setTimeout of 800 milliseconds is used to give the highlight affect of the computer player's player-label to occur.
-This also makes it easier for the human player to realize that the computer is taking it's turn.
+        When it's the computer player's turn...

+        a setTimeout of 800 milliseconds is used ... to allow for the activation of computer player's player-label ...

+        This slows the game a little, but makes it easier for the human to realize that the computer is taking it's turn.

-        While the computer is taking it's turn, mouse-hover and mouse-click events on the Tictactoe boxes is disabled.
+        While the computer is taking it's turn...

+         the mouse-hover and mouse-click events are disabled ...on the Tictactoe boxes.

          This is so the human player will not click a box by mistake.

-The mouse-hover and mouse-click event on the Tictactoe boxes in enabled when it's the human's turn.
+         The mouse-hover and mouse-click event on the Tictactoe boxes are enabled again when it's the human's turn.

-        More on the computer player below.
+        More on the computer player below....

-    The game ends when one player has three of their symbols in a row either horizontally, vertically or diagonally.
+    The game ends when ...
+    one player has three of their symbols in a row.... either horizontally, vertically or diagonally

+    The game also end when there is possibility for 3 in row.

     When the game ends, the board disappears and the finish screen appears.

 # Finish Screen - Game end:

+    On the finish screen...

-    The word "Winner" appears and the screen is the players color, Blue for X and Orange for O.
+      The word "Winner" appears ...
+      and the screen is the players color, Blue for X and Orange for O.

     EXTRA CREDIT #4: